susanBuck/dwa15-spring2019/php/php-and-html.md

 __Example display task:__ If a user has recent orders, display each one.

-Your logic and display code depend on one another, but following the practices of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), it's important to keep them separate in your codebase.
+Your logic and display code depend on one another, but following the practices of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), it’s important to keep them separate in your codebase.

 For a basic PHP page like the daily planner example above, this is as simple as separating the two types of code into two different files and then connecting them.